WokLibCodeClub/Using-Pygame-Zero/run_pgz/running_pgz.md

 ### If you are running a Pygame Zero version *earlier* than 1.2

-In this case you will have to fire up your Python code from a command (Windows) or Terminal (MacOS) window using the programme ```pgzrun```.
+In this case you will have to fire up your Python code from a Command (Windows) or Terminal (MacOS) window using the programme ```pgzrun```.

-First you need to change the directory of your Command or Terminal window to the directory where your Python code is stored.
+First you need to change the directory of your Command or Terminal window to the directory where your Python code is saved.

 If you are using Windows [here](cmd_navigation.md) is a list of commands used in the Windows Command window for navigation around the file system.